Zephyr-Goriely/logistic_growth/README.md

 ## Case 1) K >> N0, t is small

-### In this scenario we are attempting to estimate the y-intercept by setting a large carrying capacity and small time value.
+### In this scenario we are attempting to estimate the starting population size and gradient by setting a large carrying capacity and small time value.
 From the original population growth model, we can simplify under these limits and are now presented with an exponential model: N(t) = N0e^rt.
-This allows us to work out an estimate for the starting population size and gradient.
-This is worked out by running a linear model.
-I do a logarithmic transformation of the data so that the exponential model can be plotted linearly.
+Under a log transformation of the data we can produce a linear model from which we extract our estimates.
+Here I set the time bounded under 1600 so that the only values considered from the logarithmic model that are linear.

 data_subset1 <- growth_data %>% filter(t<1600) %>% mutate(N_log = log(N))